 Learn more about gun play/ pretend play – read: “Superheroes and weapon play for fun and learning”

 Evolve seems to have back-tracked on its initial press release and previous media comments.
 It provided a statement to The Project show that explained that the gun safety kit was only going to be trialled at one centre in Leeston.

 Gun education may encourage children to actually use real guns if the opportunity arises.

 Families who hunt animals are probably better placed to teach their children safety rules appropriate to the context.

 Teaching never to point toy guns, fingers or sticks at people or pets and only at targets assumes that young children cannot distinguish reality from pretend play and removes the choice of imaginative play.

-Perhaps it’s best to leave the final word to TV3’s The Project: “It’s got us wondering if a childcare group want to teach gun safety because it’s part of life what other life lessons which other life lessons might they teach children.
+Perhaps it’s best to leave the final word to TV3’s The Project: “It’s got us wondering if a childcare group want to teach gun safety because it’s part of life which other life lessons might they teach children.

 - No Johnny you never, never, split 10s.
 Now who can tell me what a trifecta is?

 - Despite what James Bond said we never ever shake the martini it bruises the vodka.
 What do we do?
 Stir it!
 Yes.